-The Loudoun County Emergency Communications Center (ECC) provides a webcast of its radio dispatch channel as a free service to the public.
+The Loudoun County Emergency Communications Center (ECC) provides a webcast of its radio dispatch channel as a service to the public.
 Please be advised that there may be long periods of silence between radio broadcasts.

 The ECC serves as the county’s public safety answering point for fire, rescue and police incidents, using the county’s Enhanced-911 (E-911) system.
 The center operates 24 hours a day.
 Emergency and non-emergency fire and rescue calls are processed for dispatching, while police-related calls are transferred to the appropriate law enforcement agency.